Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you divide the entire team into sub-teams assigned to complete specific tasks?
+  - Specify tasks that need to be completed
+  - Divide tasks into categories of labor
+  - Divide team into categories of labor
+  - Assign tasks to team members by category
 - How will you ensure everyone has the opportunity to master all software engineering skills?